Alien vs. Predator Central logo

 M41AE2 Heavy Pulse Rifle

-Used mostly with recon platoons, the M41AE2 is essentially a standard M41A with the grenade launcher removed and replaced with an 8cm longer, removable barrel, an elongated barrel shroud and a folding bipod.
-The M41AE2 is intended to function as a light support weapon, providing greater rates of sustain fire at longer ranges, feeding on an 'L' bend 300-round ammunition clip.
+Used mostly with recon platoons, the M41AE2 is essentially a standard M41A with the grenade launcher removed and replaced with an 8 cm longer, removable barrel, an elongated barrel shroud and a folding bipod.
+The M41AE2 is intended to function as a light support weapon, providing greater rates of sustained fire at longer ranges, feeding on an "L" bend 300-round ammunition clip.
 It also has limited anti-air capability.
 The only references to the M41AE2 Pulse Rifle are from the Colonial Marines Tech Manual, released in 1995.

 M41A Pulse Rifle MK2